Nazaits/Ducat-Quest/README.md

 *(Why use `uv pip run`?
 It runs things with exactly your locked environment—no more, no less.
 Maximum vibes, minimal drama.)*

+**Or, just tun the "Ducat Quest.cmd" (this assumes you have uv set up)

 ---

 * The app will launch in your browser.